-Attendance/Illness:

-In case of illness or other unavoidable cause of absence, the student must communicate as soon as possible with his/her instructor or Program Head or Chief Instructor, indicating the reason for the absence.
-Prolonged illness of three or more consecutive days must have a BCIT medical certificate sent to the department.
+Attendance/Illness: In case of illness or other unavoidable cause of absence, the student must communicate as soon as possible with his/her instructor or Program Head or Chief Instructor, indicating the reason for the absence.
+After an illness of three or more consecutive days, students must arrange to have a BCIT medical certificate sent to the department.
 Excessive absence may result in failure or immediate withdrawal from the course or program.